 But don’t make this the year to meet people who are just like yourself.
 Don’t just interact with people who are already like you, or just like the people you already know.

-Aim instead to make 2017 the year you create the ultimate #GIRLSQUAD GOALS.
+Aim instead to make this the year you create the ultimate #GIRLSQUAD GOALS.

 So, you mentioned a #girlsquad…you mean like TSwift’s?